mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-tuesday-session-2.md

 ## Scripting with positional arguments

 Variables and loops are common components of scripts.
-These were introduced in part 5 of the Unix Crash Course, so we are going to build off of the examples used there.
+We are going to build off of the examples from the previous session.

 First, let’s go back into our gene_annotations directory.